ahmedkhamees37/DockerPilot/README.md

  # 🚀 DockerPilot

 ## 📝 Overview
-Docker-On-Hand is a graphical user interface (GUI) tool designed to simplify the process of managing Docker containers, networks, and volumes.
+DockerPilot is a graphical user interface (GUI) tool designed to simplify the process of managing Docker containers, networks, and volumes.
 This project provides an interactive environment where users can visually create, configure, and deploy containerized applications using Docker Compose.

 ## 🎯 Features
 - 🖥️ **Graphical User Interface**: Intuitive GUI for managing Docker components.